Dobiasd/frugally-deep/FAQ.md

 Why does `fdeep::model::predict` take and return multiple `fdeep::tensor`s and not just one tensor?
 ----------------------------------------------------------------------------------------------------

-Only Keras models created with the [sequential API](https://keras.io/getting-started/sequential-model-guide/) must have only one input tensor and output tensor.
+Only Keras models created with the [sequential API](https://keras.io/getting-started/sequential-model-guide/) must have only one input and output tensor.
-Models make with the [functional API](https://keras.io/getting-started/functional-api-guide/) can have multiple inputs and outputs.
+Models made with the [functional API](https://keras.io/getting-started/functional-api-guide/) can have multiple inputs and outputs.

 This `fdeep::model::predict` takes (and returns) not one `fdeep::tensor` but an `std::vector` of them (`fdeep::tensors`).